tintin10q/csai_ml_final_summary/ML_final_summary.md

 NMF can be viewed as soft clustering each point is positive linear combination of the weights.

 #### Downsides of NMF
-- Can only be applied to non negative data (images, text)
+- Can only be applied to non-negative data (images, text)
 - Sometimes components are not interpretable
 - Non-convex optimization, requires initialization
 - Can be very slow
-- Not orthogonal (You dont really know were the components are)
+- Not orthogonal (You don't really know were the components are)

 ## PCA VS NMF
 ![PCA VS NMF](pcavsnmf.png)